Wolvan/spdck/README.md

 `main` - Stable branch with tagged releases<br>
 `dev` - Unstable and bleeding-edge in development branch

+## Issues
+- Steamdeck UI sometimes crashes to blackscreen when closing in-built browser.
+Steam issue?
+Rebooting the device fixes this.

 ## Support
 Like what I am doing?
 Share this around so more people know about it.<br>
 You can also buy me a [Ko-Fi](https://ko-fi.com/wolvan), if you really want.